lagopus-tech/cecle-docs/docs/packing-machine/filling-machine/honey-straw-filling-machine/honey-straw-filling-machine-index.md

 ## 4. Sales Strategy & FAQ

 ### Sales Tips
 * **Highlight the "Hand-Opening" Mechanism**: Focus marketing campaigns on product videos demonstrating the tool-free, easy-open feature.
-This is a crucial value proposition for securing premium wholesale and retail accounts.
+This is a crucial value proposition for securing premium wholesale and retail account.
 * **Pitch the Full Line Turnkey Solution**: Encourage buyers to opt for the integrated Machine + Conveyor bundle.
 Demonstrate how automated batch counting drastically cuts labor overhead and reduces manual sorting errors.

 ### Frequently Asked Questions (FAQ)